danzlkor/continuous-bench/README.md

 Bench is usful when the aim is comparing two groups of data in terms of parameters of a biophysical model; but not estimating the parameters pre.se.
 It is particularly advantagous when the model has more free parameters than what can be estimated given the measurements.

 ## How it works?
-The idea is using simulation data, we generate models of change that can predict how a baseline measurement changes if any of the parameters of the model changes.
+Using simulated data, we generate models of change that can predict how a baseline measurement changes if any of the parameters of the model changes.
 Then, in a bayesian framework, we estimate which of the `` change models'' can better explain the observed change between two groups.
+FOr more details, please refer to the paper(link).

 ## How to install?
+Here are the steps to install BENCH:
+1- clone the project in github.
+2- open a command line in the downloded directory (where there is a setup.py file) 3- run <<python setup.py install>>

 ## What are the required inputs?